Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation

 \subsection{Ising Models: the formulation}

-Graphical Models (GM) are the result of a marriage between probability theory and graph theory designed to express a class of high-dimensional probability distribution which factorize in terms of products of lower dimensional factors.
+Graphical Models (GM) are the result of a marriage between probability theory and graph theory designed to express a class of high-dimensional probability distributions that factorize in terms of products of lower-dimensional factors.
 The Ising model is an exemplary GM defined over an undirected graph, $\G=(\V,\E)$.
-The Ising Model is stated in terms of binary variables, $x_a=\pm 1$, and singleton factors, $h_a\in \mathbb{R}$, associated with nodes of the graph, $a\in\V$ and pair-wise factors, $J_{ab}\in \mathbb{R}$, associated with edges of the graph, $(a,b)\in{\cal E}$.
+The Ising Model is stated in terms of binary variables, $x_a=\pm 1$, and singleton factors, $h_a\in \mathbb{R}$, associated with nodes of the graph, $a\in\V$, and pair-wise factors, $J_{ab}\in \mathbb{R}$, associated with edges of the graph, $\{a,b\}\in{\cal E}$.
 The probability distribution of the Ising model observing a state, $\x =(x_a|a\in\V)$ is